Claudio Guerrieri

 The area is part of a larger intervention project by the Municipality of Rome that includes a pedestrian and environmental enhancement project in the entire area between Via Portuense, Via di Porta Portese, the port of Ripa Grande and the base of the Aventine.

-The dialogue with the surrounding landscape is sought without encroachments, eliminating the existing fences that prevent crossing, and seeking comparison with the existing but without camouflage solutions: the use of new materials such as perforated cor-ten steel panels works as a perfect link between past, present and future - the rust color implies a link with the historical pre-existences just as the diamond-pointed ashlar shape of the panels relates to the fortifications -.
-The original features of the hangar, which is being converted into a cultural center, are preserved, that is, the structure is left completely exposed while the panels inside are covered with backlit translucent white polycarbonate.
-At night the surface of the hangar becomes a diffuser of artificial light like a lamp.
-Inside the covered/open space are positioned the containers and other volumes for the various activities connected to each other by pedestrian walkways and terraces with the possibility of being used together or separately.
+The project seeks to establish a dialogue with the surrounding landscape without encroaching on it, eliminating existing fences that impede access, and seeking a connection with the existing structure without resorting to camouflage.
+The use of new materials, such as perforated Cor-Ten steel panels, serves as a perfect link between past, present, and future—the rust color suggests a connection to the pre-existing historical structures, just as the diamond-shaped ashlar shape of the panels relates to the fortifications.
+The original features of the hangar, which is being converted into a cultural center, are preserved: the structure is left completely exposed, while the interior panels are clad in translucent white backlit polycarbonate.
+At night, the surface of the hangar becomes a diffuser of artificial light, like a lamp.
+Inside the covered/open space, containers and other spaces for various activities are located, connected by pedestrian walkways and terraces, and can be used together or separately.

-The redevelopment project proposal includes the recovery and repurposing of the municipal police car park into a Center for Contemporary Cultures at Porta Portese - CCCPP, the construction of temporary residences for artists and cultural operators, and the redevelopment of the open spaces up to the Tiber River.
-A range of recreational offerings such as the skate park, climbing wall, graffiti wall, children's play area, lawn, and large space for outdoor performances allow local residents to meet through physical activity and games.
-The continuous paving of the square is 100% permeable and environmentally sustainable, with the use of a special draining concrete that recycles rainwater.
-The project is completed by a "pedestrian walk" on the historic walls that connects Viale Trastevere to the river and bike-sharing with the cycle workshop.
+The redevelopment project includes the restoration and repurposing of the former police car park into a Center for Contemporary Cultures at Porta Portese (CCCPP), the construction of temporary residences for artists and cultural workers, and the redevelopment of the open spaces leading to the Tiber River.
+A range of recreational facilities, including a skate park, climbing wall, graffiti wall, children's play area, lawn, and a large outdoor performance space, allow local residents to connect through physical activity and games.
+The continuous paving of the square is 100% permeable and environmentally sustainable, using a special draining concrete that recycles rainwater.
+The project is completed by a pedestrian promenade along the historic walls connecting Viale Trastevere to the river, and a bike-sharing service with the bike repair shop.